Prime-Lasking/Zlang/README.md

 - [Performance](#performance)
 - [License](#license)

-# Z
 ## Introduction

 Z is a simple, assembly-like programming language designed for educational purposes and lightweight scripting.
-It features a minimalistic syntax and a small set of instructions that compile to efficient C code, Z is a much slower than C or Rust but is 4x faster than Python and a bit faster than javascript.
+It features a minimalistic syntax and a small set of instructions that compile to efficient C code.

 ## Features

-- **Simple Syntax**: Easy-to-learn assembly-like language
+- **Simple Syntax**: Easy-to-learn assembly-like language with flexible operand formatting
 - **Fast Compilation**: Optimized for quick compilation times
 - **Multiple Output Formats**: Generate C code or directly compile to executable
 - **Cross-Platform**: Works on any platform with Python and GCC installed
-- **Rich Instruction Set**: Supports arithmetic, control flow, and I/O operations
+- **Rich Instruction Set**: Supports arithmetic, control flow, I/O operations, and functions
 - **Efficient Code Generation**: Produces optimized C code
+- **Function Support**: Define and call functions with parameters and return values
+- **Flexible Syntax**: Supports both comma and space-separated operands

 ## Requirements